Snowmobile Trail Conditions

 Primary Trail 204 – East Edge of Squam Lake to Sandwich Notch OPEN IN 2023

-Service Trail – Subway to Lake Kanasatka CLOSED IN 2020
+Service Trail – Subway (Boro) to Lake Kanasatka CLOSED IN 2020

 Carriage Trail (Corridor 15 to the Castle’s Carriage House Restaurant CLOSED IN 2020